Israel: Archaeologists unearth ancient winemaking complex | DW | 11.10.2021

 "This was a prestige wine, a light white wine, and it was taken to many, many countries around the Mediterranean," he added.

-Each of the five large winepresses at the site is about 225 square meters (2,420 square feet).
-There were also warehouses, kilns for producing clay storage vessels, and tens of thousands of fragments and jars.
+Each of the five large wine presses at the site is about 225 square meters (2,420 square feet) in size.
+The site also held warehouses, kilns for producing clay storage vessels and tens of thousands of fragments and jars.

 Israel's Antiquities Authority said the complex reveals Yavne was a winemaking powerhouse during the Byzantine period.

-Over the last two years, archeologists have been hard at work unearthing the vintner's paradise of the Byzantine world south of Tel Aviv.
+Over the last two years, archaeologists have been hard at work unearthing the vintner's paradise of the Byzantine world south of Tel Aviv.

 Yavne was a Jewish settlement in Biblical times.
 It became a key city after Jerusalem was sacked in 70 AD.